Article - Education

 (6) Visits to college campuses and workplaces;

-(7) An intensive summer bridge program for students entering an institution of higher education directly from high school; and
+(7) An intensive summer bridge or matriculation assistance program for students entering an institution of higher education directly from high school; and

 (8) A plan to matriculate and graduate from an institution of higher education.